Chava-Sai/Chava-Sai.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Master’s student in the Artificial Intelligence program at Boston University, specializing in machine learning, natural language processing, and computer vision.
-My research focuses on developing explainable and socially responsible AI systems that bridge technology and human impact.
+I am a Master’s student in Artificial Intelligence at Boston University, where I am specializing in machine learning, natural language processing, and computer vision.
+My academic and research interests focus on developing explainable, socially responsible, and trustworthy AI systems that connect algorithmic innovation with real-world societal impact.
+I am passionate about leveraging data-driven approaches to address challenges in multilingual understanding, digital equity, and information reliability.

-My recent work spans vision-language modeling, hate-speech detection, and public-transit equity analysis, where I integrate deep learning with real-world data for social good.
-I have co-authored research presented at DravidianLangTech-EACL 2024, and continue exploring multilingual and low-resource NLP challenges.
+My current work explores vision–language modeling, hate-speech detection, and public-transit equity analytics, integrating deep learning with large-scale public data to promote fairness and transparency in AI-enabled decision systems.
+I co-authored research presented at DravidianLangTech-EACL 2024, focusing on multilingual and code-mixed language processing for low-resource Indian languages.
+I also contribute to ongoing projects in explainable generative AI and Retrieval-Augmented Generation (RAG) for grounded reasoning in social media text classification.

-Before joining Boston University, I earned my B.Tech in Data Science and Artificial Intelligence from IIIT Dharwad, where I led multiple applied research projects and trained peers in AI and Flutter development.
-Beyond academics, I enjoy mentoring, contributing to open-source initiatives, and building systems that make AI more transparent and inclusive.
+Before joining Boston University, I earned my Bachelor of Technology in Data Science and Artificial Intelligence from the Indian Institute of Information Technology, Dharwad, where I led several research and application-oriented projects under the guidance of Dr. Sunil Saumya and Dr. Shankar Biradar.
+My undergraduate work spanned fake-news detection, machine translation, and healthcare informatics, emphasizing both model interpretability and societal benefit.
+In parallel, I served as a Machine Learning and Flutter Trainer at Datavalley.ai, mentoring students across multiple institutions and guiding full-stack AI app deployments.

+Beyond my formal studies, I am deeply involved in mentoring, open-source development, and cross-disciplinary collaboration.
+I enjoy building tools that make AI more inclusive, transparent, and accessible to under-represented communities.
+I aspire to contribute to research that advances multilingual AI, explainable deep learning, and equitable data systems—pushing the boundaries of how artificial intelligence can responsibly enhance everyday human life.